devgeniem/dustpress/README.md

 The argument key `meta_keys` is used to query postmeta.
 It defaults to  `'null'` and no postmeta is loaded by default.
 Set the value to `'all'` to fetch all the postmeta rows.
 You can query single meta keys by passing an array of strings corresponding to keys in postmeta.

 The argument key `'single'` is described in WordPress [documentation](https://codex.wordpress.org/Function_Reference/get_metadata) for `get_metadata()` and it defines the return type of the found meta rows.
-Postmeta is appended under the queried post object with the key `meta`.
+Postmeta is appended to the queried post object with the key `meta`.
 Found metadata is returned in an associative array with found meta values mapped by the meta keys.
-The metadata is stored  by the key `meta` under the value returned by the function.
+The metadata is  the key `meta` under the value returned by the function.

-The required return type can be defined similiarly to WordPress' `get_post` function.
+The required return type can be defined similarly to WordPress' `get_post` function.
 Set the `output` argument key with one of `'OBJECT'`, `'ARRAY_A'`, or `'ARRAY_N'`, which correspond to a [WP_Post](https://developer.wordpress.org/reference/classes/wp_post/) object, an associative array, or a numeric array, respectively.
 If no matching post with the passed id is found, `false` is returned.

 ```
 $args = [